wkumari/draft-wkumari-dnsop-extended-error/README.md

 4.25.
 Extended DNS Error Code 24 - Invalid Data

-   An authoritative server that cannot answer with data for a zone it is otherwise configured to support.
-This may occur because its most recent zone is too old, or has expired, for example.
+   The authoritative server cannot answer with data for a zone it is otherwise configured to support.
+Examples of this include its most recent zone being too old, or having expired.

 5. IANA Considerations